Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 ## Supported Models And Outputs

+GQIS is not hard-coded for a two-level system.
+The user supplies the physical model and requested output.
 A solver call can contain:

 - any finite-dimensional SymPy Hamiltonian, including one or more symbolic drive placeholders
 - a SymPy drive expression or a dictionary of expressions for multiple time-dependent terms